expo/expo/CONTRIBUTING.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device. (`git remote add upstream git@github.com:expo/expo.git` 😉).
 You can use `git clone --depth 1 --single-branch --branch master git@github.com:expo/expo.git`, discarding most of branches and history to clone it faster.
 2. Ensure [direnv](https://direnv.net/) is installed on your computer.
+3. Ensure [Node 14](https://nodejs.org/) is installed on your computer.
+(Check version with `node -v`)
-3. If you will be working with the iOS project, ensure **ruby 2.7** is installed on your machine. macOS comes with ruby 2.6, which will give you issues; if you use homebrew you can just run `brew install ruby@2.7`.
+4. If you will be working with the iOS project, ensure **ruby 2.7** is installed on your machine. macOS comes with ruby 2.6, which will give you issues; if you use homebrew you can just run `brew install ruby@2.7`.
-4. Run the setup script with: `npm run setup:native` (if you just want to contribute to the docs, you can run `npm run setup:docs`).
+5. Run the setup script with: `npm run setup:native` (if you just want to contribute to the docs, you can run `npm run setup:docs`).
 This command does the following for you:

    <!-- TODO(Bacon): Split this into 2 scripts so people can contribute to docs without installing React Native -->